-Keeping accurate charts is essential for any private practice.
+Keeping accurate health care charts is essential for any nutrition private practice.
 While you want to have a conversation with your client that flows naturally, you also want to keep a professional and organized record.
+Leveraging health care charting templates can help make your record keeping easy, optimize your time and ensure that you’re capturing important client information.

-Here are a few reasons you may want to use nutrition charting templates:
+Here are a few reasons you may want to use health care charting templates:

-- Formal charting is not always necessary, however, thorough charting makes it easier for you to submit insurance claims, communicate with referring providers, and jog your memory if its been a few weeks since you last saw your client.
+Formal health care charts are not always necessary, however, thorough charting makes it easier for you to submit insurance claims, communicate with referring providers, and jog your memory if its been a few weeks since you last saw your client.

-Now that you understand why nutrition charting templates are so important for your private practice, here is some information you may want to gather while taking notes.
+Now that you understand why health care charting templates are so important for your private practice, here is some information you may want to gather while taking notes.

-Charting for your initial consultation is likely more detailed than for follow-up visits.
+Charting for your initial nutrition consultation is likely more detailed than for follow-up nutrition visits.
 It is essential to get a well-rounded picture of your client’s health and health/diet history.

 You can get as detailed as you’d like, but we suggest including the following information in your initial nutrition charting templates: